Online Social Networks: Threats and Solutions: Online Social Network Usage

-Mobile devices, or cellular phones, also serve as platforms for Internet usage statistics.
-The Nielsen report suggested that almost two out of five OSN users access online social networks from mobile devices.
-Social applications are the third most-used type of application by smartphone users who download applications.
-It should be noted that the use of OSNs on mobile devices not only allows for an even ``closer relation'' to social networks but also can pose additional privacy concerns, especially around the issues of collecting location data and providing opportunities for advertisers to identify specific types of users.
+Mobile devices, or cellular phones, \s{increasingly} serve as platforms for Internet usage. \s{According to Facebook's report~\cite{fbstats2013} in December 2013, Facebook had 556 million daily active mobile users, an increase of 49\% year over year.
+Additionally, Facebook and Google+ mobile applications are the second and fourth (respectively) most frequently used smartphone applications~\cite{mobileapp_freq}.} It should be noted that the use of OSNs on mobile devices not only \s{promotes} an even ``closer \s{relationship}'' to social networks but also \s{can} pose additional privacy concerns, especially \s{regarding the collection} of location data and \s{the opportunity} for advertisers to identify specific types of users.